What to Do When API Has Multiple Parameter Structures — Use oneOf/anyOf/allOf in Apidog

 anyOf: Satisfying At Least One Condition

-anyOf lists multiple possible structures, and data is considered valid as long as it conforms to at least one of them.
+anyOf lists multiple possible schemas, and data is considered valid as long as it conforms to at least one of them.
 It doesn't care whether multiple conditions are satisfied, nor does it require unique matching.

 For example, an identifier field might be an email or a phone number.
 These two formats are distinctly different, but both belong to the category of "user login credentials."